 With the COVID-19 public health emergency the CTUIR and specifically the CRPP, has seen a decline in applicants applying for employment.
 The CRPP is actively recruiting for four archaeologist position vacancies but has been faced with challenges in obtaining prospective applicants to live in Eastern Oregon with most wanting to telework permanently or receiving other job offers.
-The current employment market for archaeologists is in high demand and competition is steep with many archaeological firms, state agencies and the federal government also seeking to hire archaeologists.
+The current employment market for cultural resource personnel is in high demand and competition is steep with many firms, state agencies and the federal government also seeking to hire people in the historic preservation field.